yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Meraki/Mini.rst

 Boot the Meraki.
 It should pick up this firmware and run it, without changing what's in the flash.

-(The webserver approach doesn't work well, at least with OpenBSD as the server; the Meraki always connects from the same source port, which means the socket gets stuck in a FIN_WAIT_2 state and subsequent connections are believed to be part of the same connection.
+(The webserver approach doesn't always work well, at least with OpenBSD as the server; the Meraki always connects from the same source port, which means the socket gets stuck in a FIN_WAIT_2 state and subsequent connections are believed to be part of the same connection.
 TFTP runs over UDP and doesn't suffer this problem.)

 '''Backing up existing firmware'''